Roy-lab/MERLIN-VIZ/README.md

   * gene_desc_file: This file contains a one-line discription of each gene. e.g. RING finger protein.
 Format should be <formal gene name from all nodes file> \tab Description (Cannnot include tabs)

   * regulator_list_file: A file containing a list of genes from all_node_file that are designated as regulators in the model specification.
 Format is a single column of genes.

+  * rna_seq_file: A file containing a list of feature points and gene names.
+The first column should be labeled Names, and have features that match the genes in all_nodes file.
+The remaining columns must be labeled and presented in the order of the desired display.

+ * atac_seq_file: A file containing a list of features points and gene_names.
+The first column should be labeled Names, and have features that match teh genes in all_nodes.
+The remaining columns must be labeled and presented in the order of the desired display.

 * **makeLaplacian(Net)**: Generates the laplacian of the graph.
 Requires the Net object from makePostProcessDataStruct.

 * **MakeKernel(L, lambda)**: Generates a diffusion kernel from laplacian with hyperparameter lambda.
 These can be saved and loaded for later use.